LingxuanTANG/LingxuanTANG.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-Ph.D. candidate\\
+Post-doc -- now\\
+Southern University of Science and Technology, China\\

+Ph.D\\
 Department of Systems Engineering\\
 City University of Hong Kong (CityU)

-Office: P7508 (Yeung)\\
 Phone: (852) 97110226\\
 Email: lingxuantang@outlook.com

-I am expected to receive a Ph.D. in October 2025 and am currently seeking employment opportunities.
+I am a post-doc researcher at Southern University of Science and Technology, School of Management, collaborating with [Prof. Rowan Wang](https://www.sustech.edu.cn/zh/faculties/rowan-wang.html) and [Prof. Ying He](https://www.sustech.edu.cn/zh/faculties/yinghe.html).
+I received a Ph.D. in October 2025.
+I will be seeking employment opportunities in 2027-2028.
 If you are hiring or know someone who is or shares similar research interests, please feel free to contact me.
-Let’s explore potential collaborations or engage in meaningful discussions.

 My research areas include:
-Game Theory and Applications, Gragh Machine Learning.
+Operations Research, Emergency Management, Game Theory and Applications, Graph Machine Learning.

 ### Education
 * City University of Hong Kong, Kowloon Tong(CityU)\\
-Ph.D candidate. in the Department of Systems Engineering (SYE), College of Engineering\\
+Ph.D in the Department of Systems Engineering (SYE), College of Engineering\\
 Advisor: [Prof. Chuangyin DANG](https://www.cityu.edu.hk/adse/mecdang.htm)\\
 Research Interests: Game Theory and Applications, Economics and Computation, Systems Modeling and Optimization\\
-Sep.2021 - Now
+Sep.2021 - Oct.2025

 * Harbin Institute of Technology(HIT)\\
 B.E. degree in Automation\\